Somatic symptom disorder

 SSD is similar to anxiety disorder.
 This is when people are overly anxious about becoming sick or developing a serious disease.
 They fully expect they will become very ill at some point.
 But unlike SSD, there are few or no actual symptoms.

 Physical symptoms that can occur with SSD may include:

 - Shortness of breath

-How a person feels and behaves in response to these physical sensations are the main symptoms of SSD.
+How people feel and behave in response to these physical sensations are the main symptoms of SSD.
 These reactions must persist for 6 months or more.
-A person with SSD may:
+People with SSD may: